W. B. Yeats

 STANZA FIVE

-In Stanza Five Yeats prays for gifts for his daughter—not (given the examples of Maud, Helen and Aphrodite) that she should be outstandingly beautiful, but that she should possess the virtue of courtesy, and then charm—qualities that can save a man from foolish pursuit of perfect beauty.
-The closing line is Yeats=s graceful tribute to Georgie, whose “glad kindness” has won his faithful, loving regard.
+Here Yeats prays for gifts for his daughter—not (given the examples of Maud, Helen and Aphrodite) that she should be outstandingly beautiful, but that she should possess courtesy and charm—qualities that can save a man from foolish pursuit of perfect beauty.
+The closing line is Yeats’s graceful tribute to Georgie, whose “glad kindness” has won his faithful, loving regard.
+By emphasising courtesy as the heart of his daughter’s education, Yeats begins to establish an antithesis to the cataclysmic disorder which threatens civilisation in Stanzas One and Two.

 STANZA SIX

-Stanza Six prays for a spiritual distinction: it brings together associations of abundant growth (Aflourishing@); benevolence and generosity—his daughter=s thoughts will be a blessing, uplifting the mood of those around her; light-heartedness, as in the repetition of Amerriment@; and stability, Aone dear perpetual place.@ Yeats prays that his daughter may live like the laurel tree, symbol of civilisation and artistic (poetic) order.
+Here the prayer is for a spiritual distinction, associated with abundant growth (“flourishing”), benevolence and generosity.
+May his daughter’s thoughts be a blessing, uplifting the mood of those around her.
+May she be gifted with light-heartedness —“merriment” is repeated—and stability, “one dear perpetual place.”
+May she live like the laurel tree, a symbol of civilisation and artistic (poetic) order.

 STANZA SEVEN